 Due to commercial sensitivity, individual company estimates have remained confidential and the data has been indexed as shown in Figure 4.2.1.
-Consequently, only total process emissions are reported and the implied emission factors are not included in the common reporting format tables.
+Consequently, only total process emissions are reported and the implied emissions’ factors are not included in the common reporting format tables.

 Carbon dioxide is emitted during the production of clinker, an intermediate product of cement production.
 Clinker is formed when limestone is calcined (heated) within kilns to produce lime and CO2.
 The emissions from the combustion of fuel to heat the kilns are reported in the energy sector.

-Sulphur dioxide (SO2) is emitted in small quantities from the cement-making process.
+Sulphur dioxide is emitted in small quantities from the cement-making process.
 The amount of SO2 is determined by the sulphur content of the limestone.
 Seventy-five to 95 per cent of the SO2 will be absorbed by the alkaline clinker product (IPCC, 1996).
 The emission factor for SO2, used by New Zealand, is calculated using information from a sulphur mass-balance study on one company’s dry kiln process.
-The mass-balance study enabled the proportion of sulphur, originating in the fuel and the sulphur in the raw clinker material as sodium and potassium salts, to be determined.
+The mass-balance study enabled the proportion of sulphur originating in the fuel and the sulphur in the raw clinker material as sodium and potassium salts to be determined.
 The average emission factor was calculated as 0.64 kg SO2/t clinker and was weighted to take into account the relative activity of the two cement companies.
 This submission continues to use this emission factor as it is still considered to accurately reflect the New Zealand situation.

-Figure 4.2.1 New Zealand’s cement production data including clinker production, clinker imports and cement and clinker-implied emission factor (indexed) from 1990 to 2008
+Figure 4.2.1 New Zealand’s cement production data including clinker production, clinker imports and cement and clinker-implied emission factor (indexed)